Ruby

 So:

-- "" is
+- "" is true

-- 0 is
+- 0 is true

 For boolean evaluation there are classic operators and the spaceship operator:

-returns- -1 if the value on the left is less than the value on the right
+- <=>returns- -1 if the value on the left is less than the value on the right

 - 0 if … left is equal to … right